By Charles Morgan with Hubert Walker for CoinWeek …..

 He didn’t.
 As Swiatek told me over the phone, Apfelbaum inserted himself into Swiatek’s work.
 Stanley Apfelbaum was a New York lawyer (eventually disbarred), life member of the American Numismatic Association (eventually expelled), and owner of the coin industry’s first publicly traded dealership.
 His “fingerprints” can be found not only on the dust jacket but also in the prose itself with a “Special Investment Section” seamlessly slipped into the narrative.

 So seamlessly that after all these years my view of underrated coin series was affected by what he – Apfelbaum – had to say.

 The story of First Coinvestors is complex, but for the sake of our story we will focus on one small aspect of that saga.

 * * * * * * *

-First Coinvestors were one of the biggest distributors of coins to non-numismatists in the country, even hiring both Walter Breen and Don Taxay (Swiatek says he never had much to do with the firm).
+First Coinvestors was one of the biggest distributors of coins to non-numismatists in the country, even hiring both Walter Breen and Don Taxay (Swiatek says he never had much to do with the firm).

-For a time their ads could be found in high-powered magazines like Kiplinger’s Personal Finance.
+For a time, their ads could be found in high-powered magazines like Kiplinger’s Personal Finance.
 One ad circa 1980 offered a free gold Mexican 2 Peso coin (with a modest .0482 ounces of gold) when you subscribed to their $50 a year Rare Coin and Stamp Advisory.
 The company’s own ad copy described the periodical as something that “reports trends and special limited situations”, and “offers you a chance to buy rare coins and stamps on exceptionally favorable terms”.